 Quality of Service Indicators

-Quality of Service Indicators (QCI) indicate priority of traffic on a network.
+Quality of Service Indicators (QCI) indicate the priority of traffic on a network.
 QCI values range between 6 and 9.
 Higher numbers mean lower priority.
 For example, Q7 has a higher priority than Q9.

 Here are the QCI classes used by the three major telecom providers on their LTE networks.
 Best post-paid customers are on the lowest QCI class (note that not all customers of Verizon, AT&T, or T-Mobile get the highest priority).